 Members of the Brookline League spent a couple hours registering students at Brookline High School to vote.
 In coordination with Ann Collins, librarian at BHS, there was considerable interest shown by the students.

 Please Donate to SKW

-To make a tax-deductible contribution to the League's Sara K. Wallace Fund for Voter Education, please click on the donate button.
+To make a tax-deductible contribution to the League's Sara K. Wallace Fund for Voter Education, please click on the Pay button.